TisRyno/LethalProgression/README.md

 # Lethal Progression
 - Expand the experience system by adding numbered levels, XP points, and spendable skillpoints, with full stat upgrades.

-## this is just a quick fix to the mod untill stoneman fixes it/accepts my pull request.
+## this is another fix until either Stoneman or CatsArmy update their versions with applies fixes
-i am not going to be maintaining this mod this will be deleted when the offical mod is updated
+I will maintain this mod if there is a need to fix bugs, but do not intend on creating new features.

 # !!!!EVERYONE needs this mod for it to work!!!!

 #### Upgrades!
 (In your pause menu).